 There are many other facets to compare.
 I haven’t touched on pacing, character development, point of view, research, design, genre, etc. Still, I believe the thesis would hold true: although technical writing and creative writing are not utterly distinct, they do have acute differences in form, function, and other features—differences which are so pronounced that they appear to be in opposition even though they occupy some of the same rhetorical territory.
 It is not easy to move between them with deftness and skill.

 This shouldn’t be cause for concern among writers.
 If (like me) you work as a technical writer and want to do creative writing—or vice versa, you’re a creative writer who wants to break into technical writing—it will be hard but certainly not impossible.
 It is like getting into any other application of the craft.
 Read a lot, practice a lot, learn from failure, watch less Netflix.
+You might even try my suggestions at how to become an exceptional technical writing job applicant.

 Nor should we be led to believe the fallacy that technical writing is at odds with beauty and creativity, or that creative writing is dismissive of technical accuracy and the complexities of the “user experience.”
 Both forms are deeply concerned with truth and beauty.
 They merely handle these matters in different ways, and these are differences we can celebrate.